 Since being elected in 2006, Gabbard has authored 43 bills that became law, including legislation related to public safety, energy efficiency, renewable energy, endangered species protection, industrial hemp, the environment, and public safety.

 In 2007, Mike and Carol founded the Aloha Parenting Project (APP), a grassroots non-profit organization that educates, supports, and helps parents raise children to become responsible, productive members of our community.
 APP serves as a statewide clearinghouse for parents who are interested in learning about and improving parenting skills and techniques.
-Presently, he continues to serve as president of HHC, & APP, operates his small family business, and remains active in various community organizations.
+Presently, he continues to serve as president of HHC, & APP, and remains active in various community organizations.